Fast computation and theoretical guarantees for the NPMLE in exponential family mixtures: Main results

 These two scenarios place assumptions on one of the two main ingredients of the mixture model: the mixing class \eqref{eq:mixing}, determined by \(M\), and the component family, determined by \(p_0\).
 Scenario~\ref{(S1)} assumes that the mixing distribution is supported on a compact interval, while allowing the baseline density \(p_0\) to be fairly general.
 In particular, it permits \(p_0\) to have tails of the same order as the exponential distribution, which is essentially the heaviest tail compatible with the exponential family framework.

-By contrast, scenario~\ref{(S2)} allows the mixing distribution to be supported on all of \(\mathbb{R}\), but imposes restrictions on the tail behavior of \(p_0\).
-Specifically, it requires that the tails of \(p_0\) be neither too heavy nor too light.
-The lower bound on \(\kappa(\theta)\) rules out compactly supported \(p_0\).
-On the other hand, the upper bound excludes densities too close to exponential.
+By contrast, scenario~\ref{(S2)} allows the mixing distribution to have support on all of \(\mathbb{R}\), while imposing conditions on the tail behavior of \(p_0\).
+In particular, it requires the tails of \(p_0\) to be neither too heavy nor too light.
+The lower bound on \(\kappa(\theta)\) rules out compactly supported \(p_0\), whereas the upper bound excludes densities too close to exponential.
 A similar assumption appears in Theorem~5 of \citet{polyanskiy2020self}.